-Register now: Changing Futures and the next phase of public service reform
+Watch now: Changing Futures and the next phase of public service reform

-Mutual Ventures
+- Mutual Ventures

-• 2 min read
+- 2 min read

 The government has announced a new phase of funding for the Changing Futures programme.
-This seminar will bring together leading voices from policy, practice and research to explore what Changing Futures has achieved so far, what comes next, and how local areas can use this investment as a catalyst for wider public service reform.
+This seminar brought together leading voices from policy, practice and research to explore what Changing Futures has achieved so far, what comes next, and how local areas can use this investment as a catalyst for wider public service reform.

-A central theme of the discussion will be that Changing Futures should not be seen as just another pilot.
+Changing Futures should not be seen as just another pilot.
 Instead, it should be understood as an enabler of more fundamental change.
 We will explore this through a practical framework covering three modes: enabling; delivery; and sense-making/learning.

 · Jenny Ewels, MHCLG Programme Lead